LOADING ...

 Yes.

-Phyllis: I mean uh, I'm ready!
+Phyllis: I like uh, I'm ready!

-Phyllis: You know, I'll tell you something, I find myself saying, "I'm ready," you know, and like, I slap my face when I'm saying, "I'm ready," because it's like uh, in the I'm saying, "I'm ready," you know?
+Phyllis: You know, I'll tell you something, I find myself saying, "I'm ready," you know, and like, I slap my face when I'm saying, "I'm ready," because like uh, in the house I'm saying, "I'm ready," you know?
 And . . . there has to be a limit.

-FZ: him while you're talking.
+FZ: Beat him you're talking.

 Oh look, keep, keep, just keep it high, just keep it high.

-Aynsley: That's . . . that's. . .
+That's great . . . that's. . .

-Venus is arising, you know, I'm humane.
+Phyllis: is arising, you know, I'm humane.

 Phyllis: Uhm . . . well, see . . .